Bates challenges all students who live on campus to take responsibility for their living space and work together to end dorm damage.

 The College Dorm Damage Procedure

-- Dormitory damage is defined as damage to a facility that exceeds a physical condition that would be expected from normal wear and tear
+- Dorm damage is defined as damage to a facility that exceeds a physical condition that would be expected from normal wear and tear.

 - Several functions when discussing dorm damage include: